-Why Every Entrepreneur & Small Business Needs a Good Company Vision Statement
+Why Every Entrepreneur & Small Business Needs A Good Company Vision Statement

-What Is a Company Vision Statement?
+What Is A Company Vision Statement?

 A Company Vision Statement is a short inspirational declaration about what you hope the world will look like as a result of your company’s existence.
 It emotionally connects companies with customers, business partners, investors, and communities.